-The eye care specialists at DelMar Surgical and Cosmetic Treatment Center offer the implantable contact lens as an option for refractive surgery for patients in Wilmington and Newark, Delaware; Elkton and North East, Maryland and surrounding areas in Delaware, Maryland and southeast Pennsylvania..
+The eye care specialists at DelMar Surgical and Cosmetic Treatment Center offer the implantable contact lens as an option for refractive surgery for patients in Newark, Delaware; Elkton and North East, Maryland and surrounding areas in Delaware, Maryland and southeast Pennsylvania..

 What Are Implantable Contact Lens?